BenTMatthews/EstimateManager/README.md

 ### TODO:
-PDF and PRINT generation still sucks.
+- PDF generation still sucks.
 Can't see to find a format that is consistent, but everything but edge cases seems to work right now.
+- Templates and styling
+- Logo support
+- Custom HTML header and footer for branding
+- User profiles and manage multiple estimates